 In 2007, Congress enacted the Food and Drug Administration Amendments Act, Pub.
 L. No. 110-85, 121 Stat.
 823 (2007).
 That law affected FDA approvals under Subpart H. It directed the agency to adopt a Risk Evaluation and Mitigation Strategy (REMS) for a drug when "necessary to ensure that the benefits of the drug outweigh the risks."
 21 U.S.C. § 355-1(a)(1)-(2).
 A REMS operates as a "drug safety program" for medications that present "serious safety concerns."
 U.S. Food & Drug Admin., Risk Evaluation and Mitigation Strategies, http://bit.ly/3wKOwGp.
-The FDA established a REMS program for mifepristone in 2011, which included a requirement that the drug be dispensed only in certain healthcare settings-clinics, medical offices, and hospitals-under the supervision of a certified prescriber.
+The FDA established a REMS program for mifepristone in 2011, which required that the drug be dispensed only in certain healthcare settings-clinics, medical offices, and hospitals under the supervision of a certified prescriber.
 Add.838-39.

 Despite the risks the FDA recognized, in the coming years the Obama and Biden Administrations expanded mifepristone's use and dropped the safety measures around it.
-In 2016, the FDA extended the drug's approved use through 70 days of pregnancy, allowed more persons to prescribe it, reduced the number of required inperson patient visits from three to one, and stopped requiring prescribers to report non-fatal adverse events from the drug.
+In 2016, the FDA extended the drug's approved use through 70 days of pregnancy, allowed more persons to prescribe it, reduced the number of required in-person patient visits from three to one, and stopped requiring prescribers to report non-fatal adverse events from the drug.
 Add.776-803, 839-40.
 The agency kept requiring at least one in-person visit so that the drug could be dispensed only in clinics, medical offices, and hospitals under a certified healthcare provider's supervision.
 Add.840.

-In April 2021, however, the FDA stopped enforcing the in-person-dispensing requirement-the agency's "primary tool for ensuring the safe distribution and use of mifepristone."
-CA5 Order 29.
-The FDA attributed that decision to "COVID-related risks" of in-person dispensing.
+In April 2021, however, the FDA stopped enforcing the in-persondispensing requirement.
+The FDA attributed that decision to "COVIDrelated risks" of in-person dispensing.
 App.715, D. Ct.
 Dkt.
 8.